Can I buy a gift certificate for career coaching or a workshop registration?

 In my early years as a career coach, I did offer a 15-minute exploratory phone call at no charge to prospective clients.
 Now that my practice has been full for many years, I no longer have the margin to offer such calls.
 If you’d like to schedule, say, a 15-minute call with me to gauge fit, I’m happy to schedule that call and will invoice you for one-quarter of my hourly rate of $250, or $62.50.

-How do you meet with individuals during the pandemic?
+Where do you meet with individual clients?

 Are there any fields or career paths you don’t feel comfortable coaching in?